SillyTavern/SillyTavern-Docs/Usage/faq.md

 * They cost money to use
 * You have no privacy.
 They log everything that you do.
 * They are often censored and will refuse to chat with you about certain subjects, citing California ethics
 * They have rules for what you can use them for.
-For example if you try to do NSFW your account might get suspended. (but generally the AI simply refuses to answer you)
+For example, if you try to do NSFW your account might get suspended. (but generally, the AI simply refuses to answer you)

 There are many, many AI services out there.
-Here are the most commonly-used options:
+Here are the most commonly used options:

 * OpenAI GPT-4: state of the art.
 You pay per use, more than any other service.
 The cost can become VERY expensive the longer the conversation goes.
 * OpenAI GPT 3.5 Turbo: nowhere close to GPT-4, but some people find it serviceable.
 Very cheap.